 We continue to seek assistance with providing meals for our clients.
 We are collecting sack suppers for our Health Outreach Programs (The Bus and Street Medicine) and seeking hot meal deliveries for The Crib overnight shelter.

-Sack suppers should include a sandwich (meat and cheese only, no condiments), fruit cup and a snack.
+Sack suppers should include a sandwich (meat and cheese only, no condiments), fruit cup, a snack, and a bottle of water.

 We are accepting prepared meals to serve 60 to 200 people at our Health Outreach Bus, depending on the stop.
 Meals may be dropped off at our administrative office or at the stop, but should be scheduled in advance.

 At The Crib, we are accepting breakfast or dinner on the weekend for 25 people.
 Meals may be dropped off or sent by delivery, but must be scheduled in advance.